bluestormcreative/jsforwp-react-bootcamp/barkparkapp/public/notes.md

 2. Can I move the other stuff out of the render call?
 3. How best to think about refactoring? (other than firebase stuff from book)
 4. I can't figure out how to get user data from Firebase, always returns undefined but i can console log the user data after auth()
+5. I want to send the user a QR code for each event timeslot, but i'm not sure if I should just send a link to a 3rd party or maybe generate the code when the event is created and then display it on the dashboard at the time of the event?